williampsmith/Tithe/README.md

 ## A decentralized blockchain solution for non-profit donation transparency.

 ### The Why
 Tithe’s mission is to alleviate non-profit corruption.
 All those Bugatti’s bought with non-profit money?
 Rest assured, Tithe to the rescue!
-With Tithe, donors will have full access to the transactions that non-profits make as well as the donations that flow into the non-profits.
-This transparency will incentivize users to put their money where it really matters and this will incentivise non-profits to be transparent because users will either donate through the dApp or not at all.
+With Tithe, donors have full access to the transactions that non-profits make as well as the donations that flow into the non-profits.
+This transparency will incentivize donors to put their money where it really matters and this will incentivize non-profits to be transparent because donors will either donate through Tithe or not at all.

 ### The How